langroid/langroid/README.md

 `Langroid` is a fresh take on LLM app-development, where considerable thought has gone into simplifying the developer experience; it does not use `Langchain`.

+Companies are using/adapting Langroid in production.
+Here is a quote from one of them:

+>[Nullify](https://www.nullify.ai) uses AI Agents for secure software development.
+> It finds, prioritizes and fixes vulnerabilities.
+We have internally adapted Langroid's multi-agent orchestration framework in production, after evaluating CrewAI, Autogen, LangChain, Langflow, etc. We found Langroid to be far superior to those frameworks in terms of ease of setup and flexibility.
+Langroid's Agent and Task abstractions are intuitive, well thought out, and provide a great developer  experience.
+We wanted the quickest way to get something in production.
+With other frameworks it would have taken us weeks, but with Langroid we got to good results in minutes.
+Highly recommended! <br> -- Jacky Wong, Head of AI at Nullify.

 :fire: See this [Intro to Langroid](https://lancedb.substack.com/p/langoid-multi-agent-programming-framework) blog post from the LanceDB team